TechEmpower/FrameworkBenchmarks/toolset/README.md

 ### Dealing with Travis' Limits

-**Max Concurrent Jobs**: Basically, we cancel any unneeded jobs.
-Practically, canceling is entirely handled by `run-ci.py`.
-If needed, the TechEmpower team can manually cancel *jobs* (or *builds*) directly from the Travis website.
-Every *build* queues every *job*, there is no way to not queue *jobs* we don't need, so the only solution is to cancel the unneeded jobs.
+**Max Concurrent Jobs**: Basically, we rapidly return `pass` for any unneeded jobs.
+Practically this is entirely handled by `run-ci.py`.
+If needed, the TechEmpower team can manually `cancel` *jobs* (or *builds*) directly from the Travis website.
+Every *build* queues every *job*, there is no way to not queue *jobs* we don't need, so the only solution is to rapidly quit unneeded jobs.
+We previously used a solution that would automatically cancel *jobs*, but if any job is canceled the entire *build* is canceled.

-**Min Console Output**: Some frameworks run part of their installation inside of their `setup.py`'s start method, meaning that all output goes into the `out.txt` file for that test.
-The TFB toolset needs to be updated to occasionally trigger some output, although this is a non-trivial change for a few reasons.
-If your framework is erroring in this way, consider attempting to run your installation from the `install.sh` file, which avoids this issue.
+**Max Console Output**: Some jobs do lots of compiling, and Travis-CI will abort the job if there is too much output.
+At the moment this is very rare (e.g. only wt, which downloads+compiles both mono and wt, has experienced this issue).
+The only solution is to reduce the amount of output you generate.

+### Tricks and Tips for Travis-CI

+**Use your own Travis Queue**: We cannot stress this enough.
+Your own queue will help you work 10x faster, and it's easy to setup.
+Just go to travis-ci.org, click log in with Github, and enable Travis-CI on your fork of TFB.

+**Branch, and remove Lines from `.travis.yml`**: Do your work on a git branch, and the first commit can modify `.travis.yml` to remove any lines that you are not interested in.
+Be sure to name this commit something like `DO NOT MERGE` to remind you that you should do a `git rebase --interactive` and delete that commit before you do a pull request.

+**Use the Travis-CI Command Line to Quickly Cancel Jobs**: Travis has a ruby command line.
+After you install it and log into your Github account, you can do something like this:

+    $ for i in {21..124}
+    do
+      travis cancel -r hamiltont/FrameworkBenchmarks 322.$i &
+    done

+Note the fork `&` at the end - the Travis command line client seems to have very high latency, so doing this loop can take 30 minutes to complete.
+If you fork each job then the loop will complete in seconds and the jobs will still be canceled properly.

+**How to see log files on Travis-CI**: You may occasionally need to see a log file.
+You can use your setup.py's stop function to cat the file to stdout.

+    subprocess.call('cat <my-log-file>', shell=True, stdout=logfile)

+This may cause issues with the Travis-CI **Max Console Output** limitation.
+An alternative is to upload the file to an online service like sprunge:

+    subprocess.call("cat <my-log-file> | curl -F 'sprunge=<-' http://sprunge.us", shell=True, stdout=logfile)

+If you need to use these solutions, please be sure to remove them (or comment them out) before you send in a pull request.

 ### Advanced Travis Details